Contents of Research

 Press Release (Nakaminami et al., Mol Cell Proteomics 13:3602-3611(2014))

-Press Release(Matsui et al., Plant Physiol. (in press)(2017))
+Press Release(Matsui et al., Plant Physiol. (in press)(2017)) - Research contents were introduced in RIKEN Research Highlights.

 Matsui et al., Plant Cell Physiol.
 49: 1135-1149.(2008)